 The other question you might be wondering about mobile device management in the workplace is app management.
 How do you deploy the right apps to the right users across your company?
 How do ensure they’re always patched and up-to-date, free from vulnerabilities?

 Fortunately, there are again plenty of cloud solutions available to help with enterprise app management.
-Microsoft Intune helps with app management, control, and security.
-If you have G Suite, then you can set up private apps for your business in the Google Play store.
+Effective app management is pivotal for productivity and security.
+Microsoft 365 and Microsoft Intune helps with app management, control, and security.

 Make sure that the apps you use internally stay just that – internal.